 Hog-killing on Virginia plantations generally took place late in the year, after the harvest.
-At that point all the pigs older than nine months were slaughtered, except for those retained for breeding.
+At that point, all the pigs older than nine months were slaughtered, except for those retained for breeding.
 Each hog would have provided between approximately 100 and 150 pounds of meat.4 Some indication of the amount of pork produced at Mount Vernon can be found in George Washington's diaries.
 By mid-December of 1785, for example, 128 hogs had been slaughtered, yielding 17,385 pounds of meat.
-After making allowances for the meat owed to hired European laborers and Mount Vernon slaves, Washington explained that he had 15,075 pounds of meat left "for family use" over the coming year.
+After making allowances for the meat owed to hired European laborers and enslaved people, Washington explained that he had 15,075 pounds of meat left "for family use" over the coming year.
 Washington also noted another four hogs, weighing 810 pounds that were slaughtered in October for "early Bacon."
 In total, Washington concluded that he had 15,885 pounds of meat "laid up for the consumption of my Table—use of my People—and the poor who are distressed for it."5

 In other years, the slaughtering was completed early in the winter.
-In the week ending November 18, 1786, the slaves at Washington's outlying farms caught the hogs in the woods and penned them up briefly for fattening on corn, which had become standard practice by the end of the eighteenth century.
+In the week ending November 18, 1786, the enslaved people at Washington's outlying farms caught the hogs in the woods and penned them up briefly for fattening on corn, which had become standard practice by the end of the eighteenth century.
 The pigs were then killed and butchered during the week ending December 23.6

 Mary V. Thompson

 George Washington's Mount Vernon